Topological T-duality for Stacks using a Gysin Sequence: T-dual of Kaluza-Klein monopole Backgrounds

-In a neighbourhood of a fixed point such spaces are equivariantly $S^1$-homeomorphic to $\KR^{4}$ with an orthogonal $S^1$-action.
-The associated topological stacks are the stacks $[CS^3/\KZ_k].$ In Ref.\ \cite{Pande}, the $C^{\ast}$-algebraic approach of Ref.\ \cite{MRCMP} was used to compute the T-duals of some semi-free spaces.
+In a neighbourhood of a fixed point four-manifolds with a semi-free circle action are equivariantly $S^1$-homeomorphic to $\KR^{4}$ with an orthogonal $S^1$-action.
+The associated topological stacks are the stacks $[CS^3/\KZ_k].$ In Ref.\ \cite{Pande}, we computed the T-duals of these semi-free spaces using the $C^{\ast}$-algebraic approach of Mathai and Rosenberg in Ref.\ \cite{MRCMP}.